-The above budget is an indication of the types of activities and order of magnitude of their costs that are expected to be carried out in the framework of the program.
+The above budget is an indication of the types of activities and order of magnitude of their costs that are expected to be carried out in the framework of the programme.
 Specific proposals will be developed for the various activities listed, particularly through the design workshops planned for each component.
-Part of the costs estimated above will be borne by ongoing programs of the participating organizations, as part of their regular budgets, or through other, related, projects and programs.
+Part of the costs estimated above will be borne by ongoing programmes of the partners, as part of their regular budgets, or through other, related, projects and programmes.